 How DoorDash Supports NYC Restaurants

-DoorDash partners with 20,000 NYC restaurants, which produced more than $1.5B in sales revenue on our platform in 2025.
+As of December 2025, DoorDash partners with nearly 20,000 NYC merchants on DoorDash Marketplace.
 We’ve invested in programs and support to help restaurants winterize outdoor dining and remain resilient.

 DoorDash doesn’t just help them deliver.
 Last November, we launched Reservations in New York City letting diners book tables, discover new experiences and earn credits toward future orders all in one app.
 We’re building even more ways to restaurants to help reach customers and grow, however they want to do business.